How to Clean Baseball Caps

 My boys have a couple of favorite baseball caps that they love to wear every day.
 Sometimes I cringe when I look at them and see how dirty their hats are.
 It's kind of hard to hide Hot Funyun crumbs on a black baseball cap.
 Oh why do boys have to wipe their hands on their hats!?

-The first thing to do is to see if there are any care instructions inside the cap and follow those instructions.
+But the first thing to do is to see if there are any care instructions inside the cap and follow those instructions.
 If there are no instructions, then you need to take a couple of things into consideration before you clean it.

 The main thing you need to look at is how old the hat is, because older hats were not made the same way as newer hats are.
 Newer caps have a piece of plastic inside the brim that makes them very sturdy and easy to wash.
 Older caps, around 10 years old and older, may have cardboard in the brim that might become misshapen after washing.